defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 ## Dominant and Weakly Dominant Strategies

-When looking at a game in normal form, it's often helpful to check if any player has a **dominant** strategy, or if any strategy is **dominated**:
+When looking at a game in normal form, it's often helpful to check if any player has a **dominant** strategy or if any strategy is **dominated**:

 - A **strictly dominant strategy** yields a _strictly higher_ payoff than any other choice _no matter_ what the opponent does.
-If you find one, it's automatically your best move,no guesswork needed.
+If you find one, it's automatically your best move, no guesswork needed.
 - A **strictly dominated strategy** is one that always gives a _strictly lower_ payoff than some other strategy, again regardless of the opponent's action.
 You can safely discard any strictly dominated strategy, because there's always a strictly better choice available.

 Sometimes we look at **weakly** dominant/dominated strategies, meaning the payoff is _at least as good_ in all cases and strictly better in at least one.
 These are less forceful than "strictly," but still guide player choices.